oliverdelancey/clapfn/README.md

 # See the wiki for in-depth documentation, especially the purposes
 # of the various parameters.

-# It is not necessary to use the argument names; they are here simply for explanation.
+# It is not necessary to use the argument names; they are here
+# simply for explanation.
+Note that *all* arguments are required.
 parser.addRequiredArgument(name="in_file", help="Input file.")
 parser.addStoreArgument(shortName="-o", longName="--out", usageInput="output",
                         default="out.file", help="Specify the output file.")
-parser.addSwitchArgument(shortName="-d", longName="--debug", default=false, help="Enable debug printing.")
+parser.addSwitchArgument(shortName="-d", longName="--debug", default=false,
+                         help="Enable debug printing.")

 let args = parser.parse()